|

 511.00

-In this example we choose Open, High, Low, Close as Data Series 1 fields, Day as Label field.
+In this example, we chose Open, High, Low, Close as the Data Series fields, Day as the Label field.